Where does UCLA's stunning come-from-behind win over Washington State on Saturday rank?

 Comeback: 34 points

-Unless you’ve been living under a rock the past few days, you know A&M led 44-10 with a 2:06 to go in the third quarter before UCLA came to life and scored 35 unanswered points.
-Quarterback Josh Rosen threw for 292 yards and four touchdowns in the fourth quarter alone and put the Bruins up 45-44 with 43 seconds left in the game.
-Only time will tell the significance of the comeback, but its place on this list is secure until another historic rally surpasses it.
+Texas A&M led 44-10 with a 2:06 to go in the third quarter before UCLA came to life and scored 35 straight points.
+UCLA quarterback Josh Rosen threw for 292 yards and four touchdowns in the fourth quarter alone and put the Bruins up 45-44 with 43 seconds left in the game.

 1. Maryland 42, Miami 40